genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 of library preparation used, resulting from technical differences between pair-end libraries and mate-pair libraries.

-Mapped Reads QC Report application is based on `BEDtools`_ and Picard_ tool.
+Mapped Reads QC Report application is based on the `BEDtools`_ and the Picard_ tools.

 .. _BEDtools: http://bedtools.readthedocs.io/en/latest/
 .. _Picard: http://broadinstitute.github.io/picard/